Tel: 00 353 61 202015

 I chose UL because of the fantastic campus, and this course really appealed to me.
 Chemistry and Applied Maths were my favourite subjects for the Leaving Cert, so when researching my options, I felt my strengths were suited to a degree in Chemical and Biochemical Engineering.
 The course is somewhat challenging but very interesting.
 The engineering maths particularly appeals to me and I enjoy studying organic chemistry too because we get to do a lot of interactive lab projects and work with various chemicals.
 We also had the opportunity to visit a large chemical engineering facility and see first-hand how their various processes operate.

 As an incoming first-year UL student, Jake received the UL40 Entrance Scholarship for achieving 625 points in the Leaving Certificate.
 He was also awarded the Naughton Foundation (Tipperary) scholarship for STEM studies at university.
 As out-half/full-back for the Irish U20s rugby team, Jake earned a Six Nations medal in 2019 when he helped his team to the Grand Slam title.
-Having played in this year’s U20 World Cup in Argentina, Jake has recently been recruited to the Munster Rugby Academy.
+Having played in this year’s U20 World Cup in Argentina, Jack has recently been recruited to the Munster Rugby Academy.